berkley4/ungoogled-chromium-debian/.github/README.md

 ___Build system___

-- Predominantly uses git to obtain and update source (release tarballs were supported until recently)
+- Predominantly uses git to obtain and update source (release tarballs are not actively supported)
 - System clang/llvm is preferred for building (upstream llvm is best to ensure compatibility with the PGO profile)
 - Patches for -march/-mtune and various other CPU instructions
 - Various patches to disable components (eg atk/dbus) and enable system libraries (eg icu)